victor-dp/robosat_geoc/docs/tools.md

 Model Training:
  --resume                 resume model training, if set imply to provide a checkpoint --checkpoint CHECKPOINT  path to a model checkpoint.
-To fine tune, or resume training if setted --ext_path EXT_PATH      path to user's extension modules dir.
+To fine tune, or resume training if setted --ext_path EXT_PATH      path to user's extension dir.
 To use alternate models or losses

 Performances:
  --workers WORKERS        number pre-processing images workers [default: 0]